 - Compared to the current ratio and the quick ratio, this is the most conservative measure of a company’s liquidity position.

 - There is no ideal figure, but a ratio of at least 0.5 to 1 is usually preferred.

-- The cash ratio may not provide a good analysis of a company as it is unrealistic for companies to hold large amounts of cash.
+- The cash ratio may not provide a good analysis of a company, as it is unrealistic for companies to hold large amounts of cash.

+Thank you for reading CFI’s explanation of the cash ratio.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career in finance, the following resources will be helpful: